 On the discriminator side, we use an image discriminator to control the output quality and add to it to check if the frame-by-frame sequence of the synthesized image makes sense according to the flow map.
 This rarely causes flicker between frames.

 It also uses a gradual growth approach that starts with perfecting low-resolution output and then uses that knowledge to climb to produce high-resolution output incrementally.
 See the excellent results of this network in the picture below.

 Problems with a GAN-based Approach

-The visual quality of the vid2vid GAN network is impressive, but there are practical problems if you really want to use it in your games.
-It’s worth noting how GTA have day and night cycles that change the look of the virtual world.
+The visual quality of the vid2vid GAN network is impressive, but there are practical problems if you want to use it in your games.
+It’s worth noting how GTA has day and night cycles that change the look of the virtual world.
 In addition, other weather effects, such as rain and fog, make this world look completely different.

 In other words, the neural network that wants to render the graphics of the virtual world should be able to do this for various visual styles that correspond to lighting and weather effects.
 However, creating images of various shapes is problematic in GAN due to mode shrinkage.